• Skip to primary navigation

 Constance Wilhelm is an experienced researcher and Public and Humanitarian Policy consultant, specialising in conflict-affected areas and fragile states.
 She has worked with think tanks at Princeton University and New York University, with the Afghan Mission to the UN in New York, the OECD in Paris, humanitarian and international development organisations and consulting firms in Lebanon (leading teams in Syria), in Jordan (leading teams in Yemen), in Afghanistan, in Libya, as well as across both the Horn of Africa and the Sahel-Lake Chad region.
 She has conducted research and analysis work for the EU, the U.S. government, European and African governments, the World Bank, and UN agencies.
 Constance has an MA in Conflict Management and International Economics from Johns Hopkins School of Advanced International Studies (SAIS) and a BA from McGill University.

-As a doctoral researcher with the Department of War Studies at King’s College London, her research interests at King’s include the foreign women that have joined IS, and socio-legal approaches for their return.
+As a LISS-DTP funded doctoral researcher with the Department of War Studies at King’s College London, her research interests at King’s include socio-legal and counterterrorism approaches to the return of European women that have joined IS.

 Jaya Yadav